kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 For beta, we will modify the kubectl `--validate` flag from being a bool flag to a string flag that accepts the following values:

-* `server`: This sends a request with the fieldValidation param set to `Strict` for strict server-side validation.
+* `true` or `strict`: If server-side validation is enabled on the server it sends a request with the fieldValidation param set to `Strict`, otherwise it falls back to client-side validation.
+This is the default
-* `client`: This performs client-side validation in kubectl that breaks if it encounters any validation errors before sending a request to the server.
-If no client-side validation errors are found, the request sent to the server has fieldValidation param set to `Ignore`.
-This will be the default behavior in beta as it is identical to the current validation behavior pre-1.24.
-* `ignore`: This performs no client-side validation or server-side validation, sending a request to the server with fieldValidation param set to `Ignore`.
+* `false` or `ignore`: This performs no server-side validation or client-side validation, sending a request to the server with fieldValidation param set to `Ignore` if server-side validation is enabled.
 * `warn`: This sends a request to the server with the fieldValidation param set to `Warn`.
 It performs server-side validation, but validation errors are exposed as warnings in the result header rather than failing the request.
 This will be the default once server-side validation goes GA.
-* `strict`: same behavior as `--validate=server`.
-This will be the default behavior for servers with the server-side field validation feature enabled.
-* `true`: This is the same as `--validate=strict` for servers where server side field validation is enabled.
-For pre-1.24 servers and servers with the server-side field validation feature disabled, this will perform client-side validation identical to `--validate=client`.
-Passing the `--validate` flag without a value set behaves identical to `--validate=true`.
-* `false`: This is the same as `--validate=ignore`

 ### Test Plan